zhangkaihua88/ACS-Tracker/README.md

 ## Status Interpretation

-<span style="color: red; font-weight: bold; font-style: italic;">Disclaimer: The following interpretations are based on statistical analysis and personal inference, and may not fully reflect the actual workflow of the ACS system.</span>
+**_Disclaimer: The following interpretations are based on statistical analysis and personal inference, and may not fully reflect the actual workflow of the ACS system._**

 **Table Column Explanation:**
 - **Task Name:** The specific task in the workflow.